 Why we need KeePass?

-We all are in busy world and doing major of activity based on computer and related software, etc.., and we need to remember many passwords such as email account password, Website FTP password, social media passwords (Facebook, Twitter, LinkedIn, etc…), bank account passwords, credit card & debit card, etc..and the list is endless.
+We all are in busy world and doing many of activity based on computer and related software, etc.., and we need to remember many passwords such as email account password, Website FTP password, social media passwords (Facebook, Twitter, LinkedIn, etc…), bank account passwords, credit card & debit card, etc..and the list will go on , Keepass will help us on this.

 - Strong Security